 B.Pharm or B.Pharmacy is an undergraduate degree program for those who are interested in making a career in medicine but don’t wish to be a doctor.
 From studying drugs to medicine, medicinal chemistry, drug doses, and pharmaceutical engineering – students study it all.
 It’s one of the most popular careers to pursue for PCB students after class 12.
 However, after taking the B Pharma admission, many students are left startled about which career path to choose.
 What they don’t know is that B Pharma admission opens doors to various fields that they have never heard about.
-In this post, we will look at the top career paths after B.Pharm course.
+In this post, we will look at the top career paths and jobs after B.Pharm course.

 What is Pharmacy?

 Pharmacy is defined as the branch of science that deals with the preparation, doses, dispensing and effects (including safety) of medicines (or medicinal drugs or simply drugs).
 In a broad sense, Pharmacy (or Pharmaceutical Sciences) is a marriage between Health Sciences and Chemistry.

 - Human Anatomy & Physiology (Human Biology including Pathophysiology)

 - Pharmaceutical Chemistry (including Physical Chemistry, Inorganic Chemistry, Organic Chemistry, Analytical Chemistry, and Medicinal Chemistry)

 - Pharmaceutics (deals with formulation, drug delivery, drug stability, dosage forms, patient acceptance etc.)

 - Pharmacology (the study of effects of drugs on the human body and biological systems – a mixture of biology, physiology, and chemistry; will cover both basic, advanced and clinical pharmacology)

 - Pharmacognosy (the study of medicinal drugs derived from plants; deals with botany, plant science, and phytochemistry)

 - Biochemistry (the study of biological reactions within living organisms)